Type 094 submarine: Description

 The Type 094 is China's "first credible sea-based nuclear deterrent" according to the United States Department of Defense.
 They were initially armed with 12 JL-2 SLBMs; each missile had one warhead and a 7200 km range capable of reaching parts of Alaska launched from near China.
-By late 2022, they were rearmed with JL-3 SLBMs able to reach the continental United States from the South China Sea; ranges of over 10,000 km have been reported.
+By late 2022, they may have been rearmed with JL-3 SLBMs able to reach the continental United States from the South China Sea; ranges of over 10,000 km have been reported.

-The Type 094A is a variant with a modified and improved sail.
-The sail appears to incorporate features from one installed on a modified Type 093.
+Starting with the third boat, the sail was streamlined with a small cusp or fillet at the bottom of leading edge and a slight round down at the top of the sail.
+This was similar to the streamlining refitted to one of the first Type 093 submarines and likely did little to reduce overall drag.

+The fifth and sixth boats reduced the number of limber holes to reduce noise at high speeds.

+Popular reporting sometimes uses the designation "Type 094A" for boats starting with the third one; the designation appears not to be officially used by the PLAN.